 History of the Facility

 Convivium is located on North Jackson Street in Dubuque, Iowa.
 The facility is actually an old greenhouse complex.
-It was originally built in the late 1920s by the Muntz family and was known as Muntz Greenhouses until XXXX.
+It was originally built in the late 1920s by the Muntz family and was known as Muntz Greenhouses until 1952.
+But the Muntz family had run a greenhouse on the property since 1909.
 There is evidence of the Muntz’s presence – the smokestack in the backlot of Convivium has the Muntz name embossed on the side.

-Eimer’s ran the greenhouses until XXXX, when the Hopper family took over.
-Many of our customers have stopped in to say they remember Hopper’s Greenhouse — they used to get their Easter lillies or pointsettias, or prom corsages here.
+Eimer’s ran the greenhouses until 1974, when the Hopper family took over.
+Many of our customers have stopped in to say they remember Hopper’s Greenhouse — they used to get their Easter lilies or poinsettias, or prom corsages here.
 After a hail storm caused major damage to the greenhouse in the 1990s, the Hopper family decided to close up shop.

 “If you look on the smokestack in the backlot, you’ll see the Muntz name embossed on the side.”